Snackonevil/GTBC-book-search-engine/README.md

 ## Installation

-This app uses node (some modules )
+This app uses node (some modules are deprecated )

 ```
 npm run install